-► (4 class hrs/wk, 4 cr) W Alternate years
+>(4 class brs/wk, 4 cr) W Alternate years

 Surveys European literature from the Romantic, Realist, Naturalist, and Modernistic periods.
 Note: Need not be taken in sequence.
-Prerequisite: College-level reading and writing skills (WR 121) are strongly recommended for success in this course.
+Recommended: College-level reading and writing skills (WR 121) are strongly recommended for success in this course.